 - Keep your pets on leash.

-- If a coyote approaches you or your pet, throw rocks or sticks to frighten it.
+- If a coyote approaches you or your pet, throw rocks or sticks near the coyote to frighten it.

 - Use a loud authoritative voice to frighten the animal.